Doors Open Ontario presenting sponsor

 Lambton House

 This former stagecoach inn is the only remaining public building from the milling era on the lower Humber River.
-The two-storey brick building with double veranda offers spectacular views.
+The two-storey brick building with double verandah offers spectacular views.
+The original halls and staircases have been preserved.
 Costumed guides will lead tours of the house and wildflower garden.
-Don’t miss the concert on the veranda as well as a historical reenactment of the 1865 elections speech on Saturday!

 • Adaptive reuse